Do Go On - 207 - The Golden State Killer

 Yeah.

-But one that goes well, for example, last week,
+But when it goes well, for example, last week I was a bit trepidacious of

-I was last week.
-I was a little bit trepidacious
+Last week I was a little bit trepidacious.

-Dungeons and dragons I did because none of us had ever played it
+Because none of us had ever played it.

 I was worried that people would be annoyed that I didn't explain it properly.